 The Hydén Award

-Bachelor and Master level theses presented at Lund University within the social sciences (or closely related disciplines) during the academic year of 2017/2018 are can be nominated for the Hydén award.
+Bachelor and Master level theses presented at Lund University within the social sciences (or closely related disciplines) during the academic year of 2021/2022 are can be nominated for the Hydén award.
 The thesis must address development issues, such as democratic development, human rights, poverty, environment, health, and conflicts.
+In terms of geographical focus, the thesis should follow the guidelines of Minor Field Studies (Sida Scholarship).

 The submitted thesis is evaluated according to a number of criteria.
 The thesis should demonstrate independent analytical skills and ability to make use of theory in empirical analysis.
 The thesis must also fulfil scientific methodological requirements and display the methodological awareness of the author.
 The originality and urgency of the theme and how this is dealt with, is also taken into account, as well as the level of difficulty of the research question.